columbusmonkey/Bugzilla-Extension-Markdown/README.md

  - The first line of a quoted comment ("> ") comment is not highlighted in the sme way as subsequent lines.

+ - The automatically added duplicate comments are displayed as bold because the text is wrapped in `***`.

 ## Future